- Organisational Structure

 Where do you start?

 Recruitment for the scheme usually occurs throughout the year.
-Positions may be advertised in all major newspapers, online job boards such as Seek and MyCareer and also through employment agencies in group training companies in your local area.
-Departmental vacancies may also appear on the department's online job search website.
+Positions may be advertised on job search websites such as Seek and MyCareer and also through employment agencies such as group training companies (GTC) in your local area.
+Departmental vacancies may also appear on the Department of Health & Human Services job search website.

-For any enquiries or questions please contact the Youth Employment Scheme Co-ordinator on (03) 9096-1734.
+For all enquiries and questions please contact the Youth Employment Scheme Coordinator via email: firstname.lastname@example.org.

 For general information on traineeships please visit the Youth Central website.